 The semiconductor equipment and PCB test industries are intensely competitive and are characterized by rapid technological change and demanding worldwide service requirements.
 Significant competitive factors include product performance, price, reliability, lead-time, customer support and installed base of products.
 While we believe that we are the leading worldwide supplier of semiconductor test handling equipment, we face substantial competition in Japan and Taiwan which represent a significant percentage of the worldwide market.
 Test subcontractors in Asia also purchase mostly from local Asian competitors.
 In the semiconductor test market, we face competition from two dominant suppliers headquartered in the U.S. and Japan, both of which are substantially larger than Cohu's test business.
 While we are among the leading worldwide suppliers of test contactors, this market is fragmented with a large number of global and local competitors.
 Further, the PCB test industry is characterized by significant Asia-based competition and intense price competition.
 To remain competitive within the industries we serve, we believe we will require significant financial resources to offer a broad range of products, maintain localized customer support and service centers worldwide and to invest in research and development of new products.
-Failure to introduce new products in a timely manner or the introduction by competitors of products.
+Failure to introduce new products in a timely manner or the introduction by competitors of products with actual or perceived advantages could result in a loss of competitive position and reduced sales of existing products.
 No assurance can be given that we will continue to compete successfully throughout the world.